WHO WE ARE

 Meet Our Team

 Our staff are well trained to mentor and guide in all aspects of camp life, from developing skills to engaging in conversations about life and faith.
-Allow us to introduce ourselves… We are here to serve you!
+We recognize that we live in a world where people have many different beliefs, perspectives and practices.
+We are committed to welcoming and treating all people with dignity and respect.

 In 1954 a group of leaders from InterVarsity were given the task of finding a location for a West Coast Pioneer Camp.